-In the initial stage of this transformation, leaders must be able to show that the coming changes represent a critical shift and must, through their passion for movement, inspire responses from others.
-This is not the time for complacency but for truth telling and confrontation.
+The behavior of leaders must exemplify their commitment to sustain their own journey and to coordinate and facilitate the efforts of others to build a desired future.
+In the initial stage of this transformation, leaders must be able to show that the unfolding changes represent a critical shift and must, through their passion for movement, inspire responses from others.
+This is not the time for complacency but for truth telling and transparent conversations.
 In short, it is a time to inform people how the changes make a substantial difference in their lives and in their work.
 Advancing people's awareness of this requires a level of honesty and directness once thought to be confrontational.

-In the case of health care, the major reforms under way will lead to the end of the hospital-based sickness-oriented model of service delivery.
-Our technologies enable us to treat illnesses at an earlier stage and reduce the need for costly surgical interventions.
+In the case of health care, the major reforms under way will lead to the end of the hospital-based sickness-oriented model of service delivery (tertiary-driven care).
+Our technologies and emerging clinical dynamics enable us to treat illnesses at an earlier stage and reduce the need for costly surgical interventions.
 As a consequence, not only physicians but also nurses and other health professionals must make substantial changes in the way they practice their professions and provide services.
-The introduction of value-driven approaches that focus on early engagement, attaining the highest level of personal health, prevention rather than treatment, and designing the system to provide a continuum of health services represents an effective model of health service (Birk, 2013).
+The refinement of value-driven approaches that focus on early engagement, attaining the highest level of personal health, prevention rather than treatment, and designing the system to provide a continuum of health services represents an effective model of health service (Birk, 2013).

-Leaders in health care must help people sever their attachment to the kind of healthcare system with which they have become comfortable.
+Leaders in health care must help people sever their attachment to the kind of healthcare system with which they have become comfortable (Costich, Scutchfield, & Ingram, 2015).
 Health reform calls us all to focus on accountability, early engagement, prevention, cost-effectiveness, and a higher level of aggregate health for all citizens.
 So many health professionals are mourning the loss of what is passing away or has passed away.
 In some cases, their sense of loss is understandable, but most of what they mourn for should not be retained or brought back.
 That was then; this is now.
 Some of the factors that attracted many of us to health care have vanished for good.
 The question is not whether they will return, but how to adapt to the new circumstances and new models of health service.

-Healthcare leaders must try to engage others in the process of making their own changes.
+Contemporary healthcare leaders must try to engage others in the process of making their own changes.
 They must take whatever action is necessary to impress upon health professionals that this is a time of great mobility and of shifting foundations.
-In particular, they must call all stakeholders to the table to work out what must be altered and what must be introduced to fashion a new healthcare delivery system.
-A great tragedy will occur if healthcare leaders are unsuccessful in this task and allow stakeholders simply to react to changes long since past.
+In particular, they must call all stakeholders to the table to work out what must be altered and what must be introduced to refine a new healthcare delivery system.
+A great tragedy will occur if healthcare leaders are unsuccessful in this task and allow stakeholders simply to react to what is perceived as established elements of healthcare delivery.
 Complacency guarantees failure.

-Leaders may be victims of their own insights and past successes, which can cause them to use an outdated recipe for success as well as misleading measures of success.
+Leaders may sometimes be victims of their own insights and past successes, which can cause them to use an outdated recipe for success as well as misleading measures of success.
 They must see the approaching challenges within the context of their becoming, not through the eyes of past triumphs.
+Indeed, past metrics may provide an impediment to measuring the unfolding of contemporary changes that represent an entirely different dynamic.